mdn/content/files/en-us/web/css/position-try/index.md

 See {{cssxref("position-try-order")}} and {{cssxref("position-try-fallbacks")}} for value descriptions.

-`position-try` can specify values for `position-try-fallbacks`, or `position-try-order` and `position-try-fallbacks`, in that order.
-If `position-try-order` is omitted, it is set to the property's initial value, which is `normal`. `normal` means that the position try fallback options are tried in the order they appear in the property.
+The `position-try` shorthand can specify values for `position-try-fallbacks`, or `position-try-order` and `position-try-fallbacks`, in that order.
+If `position-try-order` is omitted, it is set to the property's initial value, which is `normal`, meaning the position-try fallback options are tried in the order they appear in the property.

 ## Formal definition